Regional Weather Summary

 NATIONAL WEATHER SERVICE LINCOLN IL

-most of central and southeast Illinois as the low pressure system
+central and southeast Illinois through the late morning hours.

 Temperatures around the area at 4 a.m., ranged from 35 degrees at

 An area of low pressure over the Plains will track southeastward over

 the next 24 hours, spreading precipitation across the Midwest.
 Rain